Laure Auguste de Fitz-James: Career

 In 1762, de Chimay was appointed dame du palais, the same position her mother served in as to Marie Leszczynska.
 When the queen died in 1768, de Chimay kept this position awaiting the arrival of the dauphine, as did the première dame d'honneur Anne de Noailles, comtesse de Noailles and the dame d'atour Amable-Gabrielle de Villars.
-In January 1770, she begun her service in the equivalent position of dame pour accompagner la dauphine to Marie Antoinette upon her arrival in France.
+In January 1770, she began her service in the equivalent position of dame pour accompagner la dauphine to Marie Antoinette upon her arrival in France.

 When Marie Antoinette became queen in 1774, she was again a dame du palais.
 In June 1775, she was appointed to dame d'atour, replacing Adélaïde Diane de Cossé, who had replaced Villars in 1771.
 In September 1775, she replaced Anne de Noailles, whom the queen disliked, as première dame d'honneur.
 Her position made her the first in rank of the female courtiers, but her rank was demoted to number two when the queen reintroduced the post of surintendante de la Maison de la Reine for Marie Thérèse Louise de Savoy, princesse de Lamballe, the same year.
 Because of this, the queen was obliged to compensate de Chimay by promoting one of de Chimay's relatives, in order to prevent her from leaving court.

 De Chimay was described as reliable, dedicated and as having a good working relationship with Marie Antoinette, with whom she shared an interest in opera.
 When Victoire de Rohan, princesse de Guéméné, was to be replaced as Governess of the Children of France in 1782, de Chimay, along with Louise-Charlotte de Duras, duchesse de Duras, were commonly assumed to be the two most suitable candidates for the post.
 However, Marie Antoinette refused de Chimay because of her too severe religiosity and de Duras because she reportedly felt a certain academic inferiority toward her and chose Yolande de Polastron, duchesse de Polignac, for the position instead.

 On the outbreak of the French Revolution, she belonged to the courtiers accompanying the royal family from Versailles to Paris after the Women's March on Versailles in October 1789.
 Described as "extremely unpopular", she left France in early 1791 during a flood of nobles emigrating after the departure of the Mesdames de France.
 After this, her office was given to Madame d'Ossun.